Marius-brt/Rebst/docs/settings.md

 - Type: `Boolean`
 - Default: `true`

 Enable or not the console.
-When it is activated, a report of each response sent is displayed in the console. useful to debug your API
+When activated, a report of each response sent is displayed in the console.
+Useful to debug your API

 ```javascript
 rebst.init({